jacre8/jkparse/README.md

 	  There is no special handling for duplicated keys in objects.
 When there are duplicate keys, multiple assignments will be output in the order that the keys appear in the original JSON.
+	  This does not stream process the input when reading from stdin; if ever input stream processing were implemented, this may output the variable declarations twice.

 	OPTIONS:
 	 -a, --array-var=JSON_OBJ_TYPES